pytest-dev/pytest/doc/en/fixture.rst

 .. note::

-    pytest-2.4 introduced an additional experimental
+    pytest-2.4 introduced an additional :ref:`yield fixture mechanism
-    :ref:`yield fixture mechanism <yieldfixture>` for easier context manager integration and more linear writing of teardown code.
+    <yieldfixture>` for easier context manager integration and more linear
+    writing of teardown code.

 .. _`funcargs`:
 .. _`funcarg mechanism`: